University Environmental Health and Safety

 Lab Manager - A staff employee responsible for managing laboratory operations.

-Lab Safety Coordinator - A safety officer designated for each school, department, or other subdivision by the dean, chairman, or director to serve as liaison to EHS.
+Lab Safety Coordinator - A safety officer designated, when requested by IUEHS, for a school, department, or other subdivision by the dean, chairman, or director to serve as liaison to IUEHS when IUEHS determines that the standard practice of contacting the laboratory directly is not meeting the communication needs due to the number of laboratories, scope of research or complexity within the organization.

 Lab Supervisor - A staff employee responsible for supervising laboratory personnel.